RetroAchievements/docs/docs/general/teams/devquest-team.md

 - The overall tracking sheet is also the claims sheet.
 - Enter the game ID on the tracking sheet and it will validate the game ID against the user's list.
-- The main columns filled in here are developer name, the user name owning the assigned list, game ID, and the colon-separated list of valid games.
+- The main columns filled in here are developer name, the display name of the user owning the assigned list, the game ID, and the colon-separated list of valid games.
 - The user whose request list is assigned to the developer is chosen by wheel spin.
 - The Query Data sheet is periodically updated by MrOwnership (about once per month)
 - Use the Display Name column of the Query Data to build your wheel.
-This generally should be done before all wheel-spinning sessions.
+Check the data of last update and build a new wheel if it is different from when you last built your wheel.
+When in doubt, build a new wheel.
 - Find the user spun in the Query Data and copy the colon-separated list of game IDs.
-- Paste this into the tracking shee on the developer's role (be sure to add the developer if needed)
+- Paste this into the tracking sheet on the developer's role (be sure to add the developer if needed)
 - Also parse it onto the Eligible Game's lists's generator.
 This will generate the specific list of games with links.
 - Insert a new column (in the correct order, alphabetically, please!) if needed on the Eligible Games List sheet for the quest.
 Copy the generated list and paste it into that user's column.
 - Inform the user of their spin (ideally use a screen capture program like ShareX to do a gif recording of the wheel spin).